Alex Trebek, long-running ‘Jeopardy!’ host, dies at 80

 Although many viewers considered him one of the key reasons for the show’s success, Trebek himself insisted he was only there to keep things moving.

-“I’m introduced as the host of ‘Jeopardy!,’ not the star,” he said in a 2012 interview.
+“I’m introduced as the host of ‘Jeopardy!’, not the star,” he said in a 2012 interview.
 “My job is to provide the atmosphere and assistance to the contestants to get them to perform at their very best,” he explained.
 “And if I’m successful doing that, I will be perceived as a nice guy and the audience will think of me as being a bit of a star.”

 “But not if I try to steal the limelight!
 The stars of `Jeopardy!′ are the material and the contestants,” he said.

-Note: This story has been corrected to show Merv Griffin’s wife’s name is Julann Griffin, not Juann.